FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 ### The Poverty of Current Language

 Human language evolved for survival and basic coordination, not for capturing the full complexity of reality.
 We lack words for:
-- The specific feeling of compatibility between two people who haven't met
+- The specific feeling of compatibility between two people who haven't met... ? syndaemonic? codaemonic? symdaimonean?
-- The exact type of computational pathway that emerges in distributed systems
+- The exact type of computational pathway that emerges in distributed systems.
+Some spline graph generatives becomes our 'best current language'.
-- The particular quality of trust that enables risk-free data sharing
+- The particular quality of trust that enables risk-free data sharing..? "costorge" (love towards a parent)? or perhaps euphilia (the best brotherly love)? or perhaps phalanxia? ^^
-- Thousands of patterns that blob classes detect but we cannot name
+- Thousands of patterns that blob classes detect but we cannot name, but perhaps we need not neologize if AR can symbolically or intuitive encoded visuals or sensory augmentations for us to help us navigate it.

 ### Neologisms from Neural Discovery